Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Examples with Gaussian colored noise

-Then, we consider a more general case, where the initial state and the target state are chosen randomly.
-We examine 50 different random pairs of initial and target states for each set of investigated parameters.
-We choose the scenario $H_4$ and fix the pulse energy by setting $\omega_x=2\pi\times 5$.
-Then we try to find an optimal choice of the control pulse that minimizes the error of the control problem for different values of the control bandwidth and for both $1/f^2$- and $1/f^4$-noise.
-In Fig.~\ref{fig:simulation-oneoverf4} we show the numerical results for the maximum error over all instances of random initial and target states for both types of noise and each value of the bandwidth.
-We expect the error to scale as $\varepsilon \propto 1/(\Delta \Omega)^a$.
-Numerically we find $a=1.3$ and $a=1.9$ for $\alpha=2$ and $\alpha=4$ , respectively.
-Due to the more complex dynamics we do not recover exactly the scaling from Fig.~\ref{fig:simulation-Kurizki-formula} or a similar analytic prediction.
-However, we still find a clear difference in the error scaling for the two types of noise since the fast system modulations can suppress the low frequency noise more efficiently than the high frequency noise.
-As a consequence, we can conclude that the control resources can be used to operate the system in a regime where it is less affected by the noise.
-In particular, if the noise power spectral density is decreasing with increasing frequency, increasing the bandwidth of the control (and thus its information content) allows to transform this decreasing noise into a decreasing control error.
-If the noise decreases faster, also the error scaling is more advantageous and less resources are required to obtain the same control error, compared to a slowly decreasing noise power spectral density.
+Then, we consider a more general case, where the initial and target states are chosen randomly.
+We thus examine 50 different random pairs of initial and target states for each set of investigated parameters; we choose the scenario $H_4$ and we fix the power of the control pulse by setting $\omega_x=2\pi\times 5$.
+Our aim is to find the optimal choice of the control pulse that minimizes the error of the control problem for different values of the control bandwidth and for $1/f^2$- and $1/f^4$-noise.
+In Fig.~\ref{fig:simulation-oneoverf4} we show the numerical results for the maximum error over all the instances of random initial and target states for both types of noise and each value of the bandwidth $\Delta\Omega\in 2\pi[1,10]$.
+We expect that the control error scales as $\varepsilon \propto 1/(\Delta \Omega)^a$.
+Numerically, we find instead $a=1.3$ and $a=1.9$ for $\alpha=2$ and $\alpha=4$, respectively.
+Thus, due to the more complex dynamics, we do not recover exactly the scaling as in Fig.~\ref{fig:simulation-Kurizki-formula} or a similar analytic prediction.
+However, we still find a clear difference in the error scaling for the two types of noise, since the fast modulations of the system suppress the low-frequency noise more efficiently than the high-frequency noise.
+As a consequence, we can conclude that the control resources are used to operate the quantum system in a regime where it is less affected by the noise.
+In particular, if the noise power spectral density is decreasing with increasing frequency, increasing the bandwidth of the control (and thus its information content) allows to decrease the control error.
+Moreover, if the noise decreases faster, also the error scaling is more advantageous, and less resources are required to obtain the same control error compared to a slowly decreasing noise power spectral density.